SuongLuong/Portable-Color-Dectection-Device/index.md

 Repository created!
 Color Portable Device

+WEEK 11 NOV 13

+This week is the power-up part.
+I connected my sensor with the PCB and Raspberry Pi.
+I got the [references](
+The light sensor works by shining a white light at an object and then recording the reflected colour (percentage of RGB).
+It can also record the intensity of the reflection (brightness).

 WEEK 10 NOV 6

 This week is the PCB soldered milestone.
-I picked up my PCB from Prototype Lab and started soldering.
+I picked up my PCB from Prototype Lab, got the header pins and started soldering.
 Last week, I had to resend my Gerber files because the first time I made some problems with Fritzing (there were shorts and PCB can be made much smaller).
 In lab time today, I made mistakes when soldering the wrong sides on PCB.
 However, I learned how to use desoldering and put them back again in proper position.
 According to my [Project Proposal](https://github.com/SuongLuong/Portable-Color-Dectection-Device/blob/master/ProposalContent-SuongLuong.xlsx)